The Cortex-A53 processor provides a set of timer registers within each core of the cluster. The timers are:

 Each timer provides an active-LOW interrupt output to the SoC.

-The following table shows the signals that are the external interrupt output pins.
+Table 10.1 shows the signals that are the external interrupt output pins.